T Level in Design & Development For Engineering & Manufacturing: Electrical & Electronic Engineering

 - Designing and developing working models

 - Testing models and prototypes

-- What different types of electrical and electronic systems are there and what are they used for?
+- Different types of electrical and electronic systems and what are they used for

-- What do control and electrical and electronic engineers do on a daily basis?
+- What control and electrical and electronic engineers do on a daily basis

-- What areas of the engineering industry do electrical and electronic engineers work in?
+- Areas of the engineering industry in which electrical and electronic engineers work

 Technical knowledge and practical skills development, specific to the Electrical/ Electronics industry.
 An industry placement of at least 45 days.
 Common workplace skills.
 Relevant Maths, English and digital skills.

 Two externally set exams covering knowledge from the engineering common core.
 An employer-set project that will consist of a well-defined, real industry-style brief.
 The brief will be complex and non-routine and will require the use of relevant Maths, English and digital skills.
 The brief will give you the chance to demonstrate your knowledge and understanding of the core content and your core skills to solve problems that could occur in the workplace.

 An occupational specialism assessment which is composed of a series of practical tasks relating to the specialism at hand.
 This will take place over a period of time, which will be confirmed when you start your course.
 The course is graded as Pass, Merit, Distinction or Fail.

 You can apply online via the APPLY NOW button and then add an additional two or three subjects to make up your academic programme.
 You can also apply for a second, alternative vocational programme of study via a separate application.
 If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email firstname.lastname@example.org

 Level 2 Fabrication and Welding